Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll.md

 ---
 title: Creating a GitHub Pages site with Jekyll
-intro: 'You can use Jekyll to create a {% data variables.product.prodname_pages %} site in a new or existing repository.'
+intro: "You can use Jekyll to create a {% data variables.product.prodname_pages %} site in a new or existing repository."
-product: '{% data reusables.gated-features.pages %}'
+product: "{% data reusables.gated-features.pages %}"
 redirect_from:
   - /articles/creating-a-github-pages-site-with-jekyll
   - /github/working-with-github-pages/creating-a-github-pages-site-with-jekyll
-permissions: 'People with admin permissions for a repository can create a {% data variables.product.prodname_pages %} site with Jekyll.'
+permissions: "People with admin permissions for a repository can create a {% data variables.product.prodname_pages %} site with Jekyll."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pages
 shortTitle: Create site with Jekyll